Sebazzz/sebazzz.github.io/_posts/2021-01-24-bigtreetrech-skr-cr6-review.md

 The board is drop-in on the current Creality CR-6 hardware - everything works, including the leveling system.
 I wrote [a guide how to install it earlier about that](/blog/2020/11/25/how-to-btt-skr-cr6-installation).
 Because this board is in hardware terms different than the stock Creality board, it comes [with its own firmware](https://github.com/bigtreetech/BIGTREETECH-SKR-CR6).
 That firmware is based on Creality firmware v1.0.3.7 so it comes with the same limitations as that firmware - but since the end of 2020 [the CR-6 community firmware is also available](https://github.com/CR6Community/Marlin/) for this board.

 One thing to note that the optical sensor on the CR-6 gantry doesn't light up anymore.
 This optical sensor is supposed to run at 5 volt, but is few 3.3V instead.
-This appears to be a design mistake in the board, but nevertheless the sensor still does its job.
+This appears to be a design mistake in the board, but nevertheless the sensor still does its job. *Note: this seems to be silently resolved by BTT in a newer revision of the board*

 For me mounting the board was quite easy, I had the hardest time removing all the hot glue Creality used everywhere.
 The installation itself was quite easy.